 Can I use CBD as an alternative for diabetes?

 Nowadays, CBD can be purchased in specialized stores in a totally legal way in its different presentations and without practically any restrictions in most countries.
 The most common form of consumption is the administration of CBD Oil in drops, but it is not the only one.
 You can also use it in vape in the form of E-Liquid or even smoke it as Hemp Flowers.
 CBD products are totally natural and safe.
 They do not cause psych0-activity or adverse side effects, so people of any age can use them.

 It is important to remember that if you have been diagnosed with Type I or Type II diabetes, it is best to go to the doctor and start appropriate treatment.
-Considering that CBD has shown positive results on the control of some symptoms associated with diabetes, we recommend that you consult with your doctor about the possibility of consuming this legal cannabinoid as a complement to traditional treatment.
+Considering that CBD has shown positive results on the control of some symptoms associated with diabetes type 1 and type 2, we recommend that you consult with your doctor about the possibility of consuming this legal cannabinoid as a complement to traditional treatment.
 It is important to emphasize again that CBD is a non-psychoactive cannabinoid.
 In other words, it does not produce any “high effect” on consumers; it also does not generate addiction and, therefore, does not create withdrawal symptoms if consumption is abruptly discontinued.